ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 ![alt text](res/1746187051862_image.png)

-This plot shows that when sampling multiple responses is better to use a temperature around 0.5.
+This plot shows that when sampling multiple responses is better to use a temperature around 0.5 because it improves the pass rate.
 The model is able to solve around 97% of the tasks when doing 8 predictions per task.

 The evaluation is very fast, doing around 44 predictions per second.